How to Make a Basket Liner

 I bought some metal baskets at Home Goods a while back that I really like for storage but they really could use some liners as some of the small things slip through the holes.
 I really like the metal look but didn’t really realize how impractical these baskets are so I decided to make some liners for them.
 Making these liners was a fairly simple process.
 It may look complicated but really it is not.
 You want to make sure that you measure twice and cut once for this project to get the perfect fit.
 Fabric is the only thing you need to get the perfect look.

-I, of course, used a remnant for my liner but you could use any fabric of your choice for yours.
+I, of course, used a remnant for my liner that I purchased from JOANN Fabric & Craft Stores but you could head to fabric.com or onlinefabricstore.net to get exactly the fabric for your needs.
 If you don’t have a stash of fabrics head over to Hobby Lobby or Fabric.com to find the perfect fabric for your liners.
 I decided to keep mine simple.
 I used a quilting cotton that I had on hand but muslin would be perfect.
 This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra cost to you.

 What you will Need: